-The pan-European guideline recommends the use of 13C -urea breath tests as a noninvasive alternative for testing for "all indications of Helicobacter pylori testing if endoscopy is not required or if biopsies are contraindicated" and as "a preferred option for conformation of Helicobacter pylori eradication in adults and children."
-Alternatively, when there is indication for endoscopy and no contraindication for biopsy, the guidelines recommend RUT as the first-line diagnostic tests (Keller et al., 2021).
+The pan-European guideline recommends the use of ${}^{13}C$ -urea breath tests as a noninvasive alternative for testing for "all indications of Helicobacter pylori testing if endoscopy is not required or if biopsies are contraindicated" and as "a preferred option for conformation of Helicobacter pylori eradication in adults and children."
+Alternatively, when there is indication for endoscopy and no contraindication for biopsy, the guidelines recommend RUT as the first-line diagnostic tests.